-- an electronic control and monitoring system (control unit), - The front side airbags in the backrests of the front seats and the rear side airbags in the lining of the rear wheel housing. - a warning lamp $3^{\circ}$ in the dash panel insert $\Rightarrow$ page 31.
+- an electronic control and monitoring system (control unit), - the side airbags in the sides of the backrests of the front and rear seats - a warning lamp $\Re$ in the dash panel insert $\Rightarrow$ page 31.

 The airbag system operation is monitored electronically.
 The airbag warning lamp will light up for approx. 4 seconds every time the ignition is switched on (self-diagnosis).